virtualelephant/Project-SignalWave/INSTALL.md

 ## Installing RabbitMQ

 I am moving away from deploying RabbitmQ with the Operator to doing it with Helm.
-The Helm leverages a values file and can be deployed with the following command:
+The Helm installation leverages a values file and can be deployed with the following command:

 ```bash
 helm install rabbitmq bitnami/rabbitmq \